Why I should be the photographer of your work.

 I currently use three Canon digital cameras: 5Ds, 5D Mk II and 7D.

 I have a variety of lenses suitable for architectural photography.
-These vary from ultra wide (16mm) for interior shots, wide (24mm) and up to 300mm for distance and detail.
+These vary from ultra wide (12 and 16mm) for interior shots, wide (24mm) and up to 300mm for distance and detail.
 I also use a tilt-shift lens that enables me to correct perspective and produce large “stitched” photos.